Yuusuf396/Color-Flipper./README.md

 # Color-Flipper
-A simpler web app that changes background-color  randomly after a click on the button
+A simple web app that changes background-color  randomly after a click on the button